raahmed/tweeter3-mysql/README.md

 Follow Azure instructions on obtaining a certificate for connecting to MySQL servers over SSL.

-### Create and configure an Azure PostgreSQL Server
+### Create and configure an Azure MySQL Server and connect to it

-Navigate to the Azure Portal and search for MySQL server.
+1. Navigate to the Azure Portal and search for MySQL server.

-Create a server and configure Firewall settings.
+2. Create a server and configure Firewall settings.

-# Connect to the MySQL Database using the command line.

-Use the Azure MySQL tutorial to connect to your MySQL server.
+3. Use the Azure MySQL tutorial to connect to your MySQL server.
 Once connected, create a MySQL database.

 # Lastly, run migrations on your production database and optionally load fixtures.